stjudecloud/rfcs/text/0001-rnaseq-workflow-v2.0.md

                     -outdir $OUTPUT_DIR \              # Output directory.
                     -oc qualimap_counts.txt \          # Counts as calculated by qualimap.
                     -p $COMPUTED \                     # Strandedness as specified by the lab and confirmed by "infer_experiment.py" above.
 Typically "strand-specific-reverse" for St. Jude Cloud data.
-                    -pe                                # All RNA-Seq data in St. Jude Cloud is currently paired-end.
+                    -pe                                # All RNA-seq data in St. Jude Cloud is currently paired-end.
     ```

 11. Next, `htseq-count` is run for the final counts file to be delivered: